jlpdiez/Huertomato/README.md

-Software
+Huertomato Arduino Code
 ========

-Arduino firmware of Huertomato hydroponics controller
+This is the Arduino firmware for the Huertomato hydroponics controller.